District Realignment FAQ

 How do we expect a member’s day-to-day Toastmasters club experience to change?Back to Top

 The plan will not affect members’ experiences in their clubs.
-Members will continue to attend club meetings as usual and work on the goals they’ve set for themselves.
+Members will continue to attend club meetings as usual and work toward the distinguished club goals.

 -